miyuki-starmiya/javascript/react/README.md

 - store: this is global component that stores the current state and it is an immutable object
 - action: state in the store is not changed directly, but with different actions. like `hooks` as functions
+- actionCreator: function that returns an action
 - reducer: it is used to define the impact of the action on the state of the application
-- actionCreator: function that returns an action
 - subscribe: it is used to create a callback function the store calls when its state is changed

-### Redux Thunk

-this is `redux-middleware` which must be initialized along with the initialization of the store

-- dispatch: eventHandler
+- dispatch: dispatch(actionCreator)
-- selector: access state and re-render

-Redux principles:
-  - The global state of your application is stored as an object inside a single store
-  - The only way to change the state is to dispatch an action
-  - Changes are made with pure reducer functions

 ## install